Keyboard shortcuts

 Arch Wiki nftables

-The following firewall setup is based on the dnscrypt setup above utilizing nftables:
+The following firewall setup is based on the dnscrypt setup above utilizing nftables.

 networking.nftables = {